dubochkarev-gth/game-systems-lab/Design.md

 Inventory system

-Leveling and progression
+Leveling with trade-offs

 Text-based interface

-Excluded
+Explicitly Excluded

 Saving/loading

 Meta-progression

+Skill trees

 Complex builds

 World map

+Crafting systems

+Procedural stat scaling

-14. Planned Extensions
+Planned Extensions

-External text files (JSON or similar)
+Future layers may include:

+External data-driven content (JSON)

 Status effects

+Equipment synergies

+Conditional narrative events

 Skill checks

-Branching narrative events

-Equipment synergies

-These features must not require changes to the core loop.
+These must be added without breaking the core loop.

-15. Design Anchor
+Design Anchor

 When adding any new feature, always ask:

-Does this reinforce the core loop and text-driven interaction model?
+Does this strengthen configuration as strategic gameplay and combat as validation?

 If the answer is no, the feature does not belong in this project.